hpcaitech/Open-Sora/docs/report_02.md

 Inspired by [UL2](https://arxiv.org/abs/2205.05131), we introduce random mask strategy during training.
 Specifically, we randomly unmask the frames during training, including unmask the first frame, the first k frames, the last frame, the last k frames, the first and last k frames, random frames, etc. Based on Open-Sora 1.0, with 50% probability of applying masking, we see the model can learn to handle image conditioning (while 30% yields worse ability) for 10k steps, with a little text-to-video performance drop.
 Thus, for Open-Sora 1.1, we pretrain the model from scratch with masking strategy.

 An illustration of masking strategy config to use in inference is given as follow.
 A five number tuple provides great flexibility in defining the mask strategy.
+By conditioning on generated frames, we can autogressively generate infinite frames (although error propagates).

 ![mask strategy config](/assets/readme/report_mask_config.png)